Minster Lovell: History

 The village was named Minstre, situated in the ancient hundred of Bampton in 1086.
 The dedication of the Church of England parish church to the Saxon Saint Kenelm and the name "Minster" in the toponym suggest that the village may have had a Saxon minster, possibly associated with a Mercian royal vill.
 However, the earliest known documentary record of the church is from 1183 and the present St. Kenelm's Church is the product of complete rebuilding in the 15th century.
 The suffix "Lovell", from the main landholding family, was added to the name from the 13th century.
 In 1197 a William Lovel (died 1213) held land here, probably granted in 1124 to his father William by Henry I.

 The Norman Ivry Abbey had a priory at Minster Lovell by 1226.
 Because it was an alien priory, the Crown repeatedly seized its property between 1330 and 1441, until in the latter year Henry VI granted reversion of the priory's possessions to Eton College.
 Minster Lovell Hall and Dovecote are extensive ruins of a 15th-century manor house, once belonging to William Lovel's descendant, Lord Lovell.
 There is a medieval dovecote nearby.
 There is a legend that in 1708 the skeletal remains of Lord Lovell were discovered in a secret chamber in the manor house.
 Lord Lovell had fought in the Battle of Stoke in 1487, and had been seen escaping from the battle, but was never afterwards heard of.
 It is supposed that he had hidden himself there and died of starvation.

 Lord Lovell forfeited his lands to the Crown in 1485, and the property passed through several owners until it was bought in 1603 by Sir Edward Coke.
 The manor remained in the Coke family for several generations, and Thomas Coke, created Baron Lovel in 1728, abandoned Minster Lovell Hall in 1747 and partially dismantled it.

-Charterville is the third and largest of the Chartist estates.
-300 acre were divided into 80 smallholdings with model cottages.
+The area known as Charterville is the third of the Chartist estates.
+300 acre were divided into 78 smallholdings with model cottages.
 40 oxen and 18 pigs were provided to the winners of the plots, drawn by lot from the shareholders of the National Land Company, along with manure, firewood and seed.
 The area is still called Charterville Allotments, and the original plots still survive as freehold bungalows set in large gardens.